zohresalimi/cinema-ticket-frontend/README.md

 REACT_APP_PUBLISHABLE_KEY=<your stripe credentioal>
 ```

+### Booking tickets and payment

+You can book tickets and pay by Stripe mockup card.

+### mockup card details:

+card number: 4242 4242 4242 4242
+card valid till: any date in the futrue

 ### Icons

-Icons made by [I'm an inline-style link](<a href="https://www.vectorstock.com/royalty-free-vector/play-media-cinema-simple-logo-template-icon-vector-24516644">Vector image by VectorStock / vectorstock</a>) from www.vectorstock.com
+Icons made by (<a href="https://www.vectorstock.com/royalty-free-vector/play-media-cinema-simple-logo-template-icon-vector-24516644">Vector image by VectorStock / vectorstock</a>)